alexluong/gatsby-theme-tutorial/blog/README.md

 }
 ```

 That's it.
 Your theme is now ready to be published and reused.
-You can find the code for this tutorial [here](https://github.com/alexluong/gatsby-theme-tutorial).
+If you'd like to play around more with themes, you can find the code for this tutorial at [this repo](https://github.com/alexluong/gatsby-theme-tutorial) or check out [themes examples](https://github.com/ChristopherBiscardi/gatsby-theme-examples) from the Gatsby team..

 ## Final thoughts